-error If the command could not be executed, this is set to the value of errno set by the execve(2) system call.
+error If the command could not be executed, this is set to the value of error set by the execve(2) system call.
 If the command was successfully executed, the value of error is zero.

-$show\version$
+show version

+'''

-int (\show\version)(int verbose);
+int (show_version)(int verbose);

+'''

 The show\version() function is called by sudo when the user specifies the -V option.
-The plugin may display its version information to the user via the conversation() or sudo\plugin\printf() function using SUDO\CONV\INFO\MSG.
-If the user requests detailed version information, the verbose flag will be non-zero.
+The plugin may display its version information to the user via the conversation() or plugin\printf() function using SUDO\CONV\INFO\MSG.